 However, once we know those distances, we can use that info on more distant stars.

 The strength of a star’s light falls off with the square of a distance.
-You can have two stars of the same brightness, same size, and giving off the same energy; the one that is twice as far away is 1/4x as bright as the near star.
-Make it 10 times farther away, it’s 1/100times as bright.
+You can have two stars of the same brightness, same size, and giving off the same energy; the one that is twice as far away is 1/4 times as bright as the near star.
+Make it 10 times farther away, it’s 1/100 times as bright.

 So once you get the distance of a near star down, you just have to compare the brightness of a star further away to get that distance.
 However, they must be two stars of the same type, as certain types have certain properties – that’s where measuring their light spectrum comes in through spectroscopy.
 Then by getting it’s distance and apparent brightness, through further studies we can get its actual temperature, luminosity, mass, and its diameter!